Introduction:

 In the event of a dead-heat for first place, such dead-heating greyhounds shall be considered as finishing either first or second (or third in the event of a triple dead-heat).
 The dividend shall be calculated by dividing the Net Pool into as many portions as there are Winning Combinations.
 Each portion shall then be divided by the number of units on the Winning Combination to which it refers,

-In the event of a dead-heat for second place, the winning greyhound coupled with each of the dead-heating greyhounds shall be deemed Winning Combinations for the purpose of First Three pools and the dividends shall be calculated by dividing the Net Pool into as many portions as there are Winning Combinations.
+In the event of a dead-heat for second place, the winning greyhound coupled with each of the dead-heating greyhounds shall be deemed Winning Combinations for the purpose of Trifecta pools and the dividends shall be calculated by dividing the Net Pool into as many portions as there are Winning Combinations.
 Each portion will then be divided by the number of units on the Winning Combination to which it refers.

-In the event of a dead-heat for third place, the first and second greyhounds coupled with each of the dead-heating greyhounds shall be deemed Winning Combinations for the purpose of the First Three Pool and the dividends shall be calculated by dividing the Net Pool into as many equal portions as there are Winning Combinations.
+In the event of a dead-heat for third place, the first and second greyhounds coupled with each of the dead-heating greyhounds shall be deemed Winning Combinations for the purpose of the Trifecta Pool and the dividends shall be calculated by dividing the Net Pool into as many equal portions as there are Winning Combinations.

 Each portion will then be divided by the number of units on the Winning Combination to which it refers.